 More importantly, they can be configured to operate based on specific rules, such as if a qualified individual is present for supervision.
 This ultimately helps improve safety outcomes and prevents any mishaps.

-AI's role in workplace safety is transformative, offering predictive insights and real-time monitoring to prevent accidents.
-For example, this study demonstrates AI's potential in hazard identification and mitigation.
-Additionally, AI-driven training tools can adapt to users' learning styles, enhancing safety protocol compliance.
+AI's role in workplace safety is transformative.
+It offers predictive insights and real-time monitoring to prevent accidents.
+AI-driven training tools can also adapt to users' learning styles, enhancing safety protocol compliance.

 Employers have a responsibility to ensure that they regularly train and educate employees about the importance of using proper safety equipment.
 However, if these standards aren't enforced, there's a risk that employees may not take it seriously.

-This is where workplace safety monitoring technologies like wearable sensors come into play, integrating with existing systems to enhance compliance and safety.
+This is where workplace safety technology for monitoring like wearable sensors come into play, integrating with existing systems to enhance compliance and safety.

 This also allows companies to conduct more effective safety audits, including using video evidence to determine specific trends and patterns.
 Over time, this information can help businesses determine how safety performance has evolved in the company.